subhroneeldey/weblint/readme.md

 >   "htmlRoot":"Sample/html",
 >```
 > * In the analyser_config.json for the various type off checking
+>
->       Type "off" to switch off the check
+>       Type "off" to switch off the checking
+>
 >       Type "console" to display result in console
+>
->       type "file" to display result in a seperate file
+>       Type "file" to display result in a seperate file
+>
+>       checkdependency and check-css-classname will always be performed and result will be displayed in the console
 >```json
 >    "eslinting_choice":"file",
 >    "sasslinting_choice":"file",
 >    "csslinting_choice":"file",
 >    "test_accessibility_choice":"file"
 >```
-> * In the gulpfile.js, in function checkcss()  replace > the partner name in the regex expression which is by default given as partnername in invalidclasses and invalidclasses2.
+> * In the gulpfile.js, in function checkcss()  replace the partner name in the regex expression which is by default given as partnername in invalidclasses and invalidclasses2.
 ```javascript
     function checkcss(chunk) {
   util.log(util.colors.green("Checking whether classes are prefixed by their partner names"));